vacanza/holidays/SPONSORSHIP.md

 - Have a **GitHub Sponsors account set up and eligible to receive payments** (check [GitHub’s supported countries](https://docs.github.com/en/sponsors/getting-started-with-github-sponsors/about-github-sponsors#supported-regions-for-github-sponsors))
 - Ensure their country is eligible to receive payouts under GitHub Sponsors requirements

+Note:

-If GitHub Sponsors is not available for the contributor's country, we may consider **alternative payment options** (e.g., crypto payments in USDT) on a **case-by-case basis**.
+- If GitHub Sponsors program is not available for the contributor's country, we may consider **alternative payment options** (e.g., crypto payments in USDT) on a **case-by-case basis**.
+- Maintainers may specify additional eligibility requirements for specific entities or tasks.
+These may include familiarity with the country or region in question, native language proficiency, or relevant domain knowledge to ensure the accuracy and quality of the contribution.

 ## Application and Selection Process